 Full texts linked from this page are to be used only for not-for-profit and productive purposes (e.g., teaching and scholarship).
 Any use of these texts in teaching or writing has to be accompanied by full citation information.
 If you would like to copy, distribute or reprint any of these pieces “for any purpose other than private study, scholarship, or research” (see Title 17), please contact the relevant publisher to secure permission.

 Here are the links to my Google Scholar, SSRN, and Academia.edu pages.
-Please note, those may be not as up to date as this page.

-Last updated: February 2024
+Last updated: December 2024